tkleeneuron/tkleeneuron.github.io/index.md

 Life is short.
 Don't just stand there.
-Do Something.
+Do something.

 0. "Non Ducor, Duco": I am not led, I lead.
 1. I share stuff I like to do: Music, Design, Art, Videography, and Poetry.